macdonst/push-workshop-eu-2017/index.md

 You will not need to setup your own Google App Project or Apple Developer Certificates for this workshop.
 We will be using the **PhoneGap Developer App** to receive the push notifications.
 Later if you want to add push to your application here are some helpful links.

+1. [FCM Project Creation](https://docs.pivotal.io/push/1-7/fcm.html#prep) - a guide from Pivotal on setting up a project with FCM enabled.
 1. [GCM Project Creation](http://docs.urbanairship.com/reference/push-providers/gcm.html) - a guide from Urban Airship on setting up a project with GCM enabled.
 2. [Apple Push Configuration](http://docs.urbanairship.com/reference/push-providers/apns.html) - a guide from Urban Airship on creating the certificate and permission files to enable APNS.